Unitarian Universalist Congregation of Columbia

 From The Renaissance in India by Sri Aurobindo (1918)

-Spirituality is much wider than any particular religion, and in the larger ideas of it that are now coming on us even the greatest religion becomes no more than a broad sect or branch of the one universal religion, by which we shall understand in the future man’s seeking for the eternal, the divine, the greater self, the source of unity and his attempt to arrive at some equation, some increasing approximation of the values of human life with the eternal and the divine values.
+According to https://www.juneauempire.com/national-marketplace/psychic-reading-online-best-psychics-sites-of-2021/, spirituality is much wider than any particular religion, and in the larger ideas of it that are now coming on us even the greatest religion becomes no more than a broad sect or branch of the one universal religion, by which we shall understand in the future man’s seeking for the eternal, the divine, the greater self, the source of unity and his attempt to arrive at some equation, some increasing approximation of the values of human life with the eternal and the divine values.
+It even extends from getting predictions from the best online psychic readers featured on thedailyworld.com, to meditating everyday and enhancing our spiritual aura.

 There are all different kinds of monsters.
 When I was a kid, the Universal Studio classics – Frankenstein, Dracula, the Wolfman, and the Mummy – were perhaps the most popular.
 One thing these monsters all share in common is that they were created.
 The Frankenstein monster was assembled by a mad doctor, Dracula was bitten by a vampire, the Wolfman was also bitten by a victim of the disease lycanthropy, and the Mummy was buried alive for violating Egyptian law.
 In a way, these scary monsters were all victims.
 They had no control over their creation.